docwhat/itsalltext/DEBUGGING.md

 Thank you for considering helping me debug a problem with [It's All Text!](http://github.com/docwhat/itsalltext).

 This document will help you set up debugging and then remove it once you're done.
-You'll probably want to remove some of these debugging methods when you finish because it slows down Firefox.
+You'll probably want to undo some of the debugging when you finish because it slows down Firefox.
 Unless you debug regularly (you're a web or extension developer) you probably don't need these tools day-to-day.

 ## Preparation

 You may want to save a copy of this document to disk or open it in a different browser so you can read it while you're restarting and debugging Firefox.

-You'll also want at text editor or an open email to collect any interesting information.
+You'll also want a text editor or a new open email to collect any interesting information.

 ### Setting up a new profile (optional)